sendbird/sendbird-platform-sdk-typescript/UserApi.md

   membersNickname: "members_nickname_example",
   // string | Searches for group channels with members whose nicknames contain the specified value.
 Note that this parameter is case-insensitive.
 URL encoding the value is recommended.  * We recommend using at least three characters for the parameter value for better search efficiency when you design and implement related features.
 If you would like to allow one or two characters for searching, use members_nickname instead to prevent performance issues. (optional)
   membersNicknameContains: "members_nickname_contains_example",
+  // string | Searches for group channels with members whose nicknames begin with the specified value.
+This parameter isn't case-sensitive.
+URL encoding the value is recommended. (optional)
+  membersNicknameStartswith: "members_nickname_startswith_example",
+  // string | Searches for group channels where the specified query string matches the channel name or the nickname of the member.
+This parameter isn't case-sensitive and should be specified in conjunction with the search_fields parameter below.
+URL encoding the value is recommended. (optional)
+  searchQuery: "search_query_example",
+  // string | Specifies a comma-separated string of one or more search fields to apply to the query, which restricts the results within the specified fields (OR search condition).
+Acceptable values are channel_name and member_nickname.
+This is effective only when the search_query parameter above is specified.
+(Default: channel_name, member_nickname together) (optional)
+  searchFields: "search_fields_example",
   // string | Searches for group channels with metadata containing an item with the specified value as its key.
 To use this parameter, either the metadata_values parameter or the metadata_value_startswith parameter should be specified. (optional)
   metadataKey: "metadata_key_example",
   // string | Searches for group channels with metadata containing an item with the key specified by the metadata_key parameter, and the value of that item matches one or more values specified by this parameter.
 The string should be specified with multiple values separated by commas.
 URL encoding each value is recommended.
 To use this parameter, the metadata_key parameter should be specified. (optional)